 When it comes to kids’ care, including palliative and hospice care, we believe they have the right to the best level of pain relief and symptom management that can be safely provided.

 Choosing where to bring your child for care is a major decision.
 You need all the information you can get.
 And you want it in a clear, straightforward form that helps you make the right choice for your family.

-At Children’s Hospitals and Clinics of Minnesota, the palliative care team helps children and their families facing life-threatening illness.
+At Children’s Minnesota, the palliative care team helps children and their families facing life-threatening illness.